adaanene/AWS_Cloud_Solution_Project/documentation.md

 1. Create a key with AWS Key Management Service (KMS):

-    -  Make the key symmetric, to encrypt and decrypt data, and select your account for key users and administrators.
+    -  Make the key symmetric, set it to encrypt and decrypt data, and select your account for key users and administrators.

 2. Create subnet groups for your database in Amazon RDS:

-    - Select both availability zones.
+    - Select VPC and both availability zones.

     - Select IP addresses for private subnets 3 and 4.